Daniel-Parke/SEMO_Data/README.md

 - **Output Directory Management**: Checks for the existence of the `Output_Data` directory and creates it if necessary.
 - **CSV File Creation**: Writes the DataFrame to a CSV file named after the report, ensuring data from different reports are easily distinguishable and accessible.

-## Usage

-1. **Prepare the CSV File**: Ensure `report_list.csv` is in the same directory as the script, with columns for `report_id`, `name`, and `chart?` indicating whether a chart download is required.
-2. **Run the Script**: Execute the script with Python 3.
-Make sure all dependencies are installed, including Selenium and the necessary WebDriver.
-3. **Check Outputs**: Access downloaded reports in the dynamically created directories within "Downloads".
-Merged and processed files will be available in the "Output_Data" directory.

 ## Dependencies